 "To [1960] marketers, the vast emerging 'youth market' was particularly tantalizing...
 As a business man and I drove past a new schoolyard filled with children, he joked:. 'look at all those happy little dollar signs. '" — Vance Packard, The Waste Makers, 1960 |

-Because of the way the economic system works, dropping birth rates means, mathematically, an eventual drop in consumption and a corresponding drop in jobs.
-As anyone who works retail will tell you, when sales slow down, staff get sent home.
-Currently all jobs depend on consumption: people get their incomes from jobs, and jobs come from consumption —not from production, because production without consumption equals unsold goods and layoffs. ('Non-profit' jobs also depend indirectly on consumption.)
+Dropping birth rates mean, mathematically, an eventual drop in consumption and a corresponding drop in jobs.
+As anyone who works retail will tell you, when sales slow, staff get sent home.
+Currently all jobs depend on consumption —not production, because production without consumption equals unsold goods and layoffs. ('Non-profit' jobs also depend indirectly on consumption.)

-Because children have been portrayed as burdens and dependents, it is difficult to grasp that the business sector is actually totally dependent on children and the women who have them.
+Because children have been portrayed as burdens and dependents, it is difficult to grasp that the business sector is totally dependent on children, the women who bear them, and those who care for them.

-The only 'problem' with having a smaller population is a contrived one: a mismatch between the size of the consumer base (shrinking) and the amount of products and services for sale (growing).
-The gap will diverge further with the advent of more digital products - which are almost infinitely reproducible.
+There is only an artificial 'problem' with having a smaller population and that is the mismatch between the size of the consumer base (shrinking) and the amount of products and services for sale (growing).

 POPULATION EQUILIBRIUM - with a guaranteed income